weygoldt/chirpdetector/README.md

 ### Urgent!!!
 - [ ] Refactor train, detect, convert.
 All into much smaller functions.
 Move accesory functions to utils
+- [ ] Move hardcoded params from assignment algo into config.toml

 - [x] Move the dataconverter from `gridtools` to `chirpdetector`
 - [x] Extend the dataconverter to just output the spectrograms so that hand-labelling can be done in a separate step